Jyoti Bansal: AppDynamics

 In April 2008, Bansal founded his first start-up, AppDynamics, an application performance management company.
 The company provides tools for monitoring, diagnosing and troubleshooting performance slowdowns and other glitches in software code.
 Bansal led the company as CEO for the first eight years, from its founding to September 2015, by which time AppDynamics had grown to over 900 employees.

 In September 2015, Bansal became the Chairman and Chief Strategist, handing over day-to-day operations of the company to a new CEO.
 He went on to serve as the company's Chairman during its sale to Cisco Systems.

 In June 2016, Bansal was awarded Ernst & Young Entrepreneur of the Year Award for Northern California.

 In December 2016, AppDynamics submitted a prospectus to the Securities and Exchange Commission on the initial public offering (IPO) of its stock.
 The company was due to open for public trade in January 2017 when a deal was reached, just days before, for the sale of the company to Cisco Systems.
 The final offered price of the sale totaled $3.7 billion.

 BIG Labs

 In October 2017, Bansal launched BIG (Bansal Innovation Group) Labs, a start-up studio, as his start-up testing ground to test out ideas and technology problems.
 In the same year, he launched Harness, the first start-up out of BIG Labs.
 In July 2020, Bansal launched Traceable, a second start-up from BIG Labs.
-Bansal currently serves as CEO of both Harness and Traceable.
+Bansal is CEO of both Harness and Traceable.